MHFA Instructors, Grant Staff and Advisory Board

 • Dr. Tiffany Wilson is currently an Assistant Professor and the School Counseling Program Coordinator within the Professional Counseling Program at Middle Tennessee State University.
 She holds a MS in School Counseling and a PhD in Rehabilitation Counseling and Counselor Education from North Carolina A & T State University.
 Prior to joining the MTSU faculty, Dr. Wilson worked as a licensed professional school counselor and a licensed career development coordinator in North Carolina.
 She also worked as licensed professional counselor in various clinical settings.
 In addition to being a licensed professional counselor, Dr. Wilson is also a National Certified Counselor, Certified Clinical Trauma Professional, and a Board Certified Tele-mental Health Professional.
 Dr. Wilson is an active member in the American Counseling Association (ACA), Association for Counselor Education (ACES), Tennessee Association for Counselor Education and Supervision (TACES) and the American School Counseling Association (ASCA).

-• Dr. Mary Beth Asbury is an Associate Professor of Communication Studies at MTSU.
+• Dr. Mary Beth Asbury is an Associate Professor and the Department Chair of Communication Studies at MTSU.
 She researches and teaches in the areas of interpersonal and health communication, focusing on weight stigma in interpersonal contexts, such as family communication and dating, and body image.
 Dr. Asbury is passionate about reducing the stigma regarding mental illness by helping others share their stories and experiences.

 • Dr. Deborah Lee is the NHC Chair of Excellence in Nursing.
 She has worked in a variety of health care roles and settings throughout her career.
 Her roles have spanned working as a hospital and home care nurse, researcher, university professor, public health professional and health care administrator in the U.S. and Canada.
 Dr. Lee teaches communication skills and motivational interviewing techniques.
 She conceived of, and leads, the MTSU Positive Aging Consortium.
 She is a national board-certified health and wellness coach, an instructor in the Health & Well-being Coaching programs at Duke Integrative Medicine, and serves as a mentor instructor in the coaching programs at Vanderbilt and Meharry Medical College.